5 Easy Tips For Healthy Reading Habits

-While he was speaking literally, I think this poem applies to a lot of modern issues in America today.
-It’s not just that we invested in space exploration while the African American communities suffered.
-It’s that we continue to ignore the community’s suffering.
+While he was making a more literal comparison, I think this poem still applies to a lot of modern issues in America today.
+It’s not just that we’ve invested in space exploration while people of color suffered, it’s that we continue to ignore the suffering of underprivileged communities.

-We continue to play savior in other countries while we have starvation, poor health care, and illiteracy run rampant in our own.
-We can’t continue to put “Whitey on the Moon” when the poorer communities are funding it, suffering for having funded it, and reap no benefits for it.
+We are always prepared to play the part of the savior in other countries, but we let starvation, poor health care, and illiteracy run rampant in our own.
+We can’t continue to put “Whitey on the Moon” when the poor are funding it, suffering for having funded it, and reap no benefits from it.

 “The man jus’ upped my rent las’ night.